iamsaswata/imdlib/docs/_build/html/_sources/Description.rst.txt

 IMDLIB is tested for both Windows and Linux platforms with 64-bit architecture.

-The recommended way to install IMDLIB is using conda.
+We recommend using ‘Conda’  to install IMDLIB.

 .. code-block:: bash

     conda install -c iamsaswata imdlib

-Installation using pip.
+Installation using pip:

 .. code-block:: bash

     pip install imdlib

-Installation from source/development version.
+Installation from source/development version:

 .. code-block:: bash

     pip install git+https://github.com/iamsaswata/imdlib.git

-Dependencies
+Dependency
 ------------
-IMDLIB is currently built with the following plugins.
-You need to have a python version >= 3.5 and install the below dependencies before installing IMDLIB from source.
+You need to have a python version 3.5 or higher for using IMDLIB.
+If you install IMDLIB from the source, the following plugins should be pre-installed.

 .. list-table::
    :widths: 20 20